lexibank/tlopo/out/vol3/chapter7.md

 ## 1. Introduction

-This chapter focuses principally on the lowland tropical rain forests of New Britain and New Ireland, the large islands of the Bismarck Archipelago, as these are the forests whose margins-at the very least-would have been familiar to Proto Oceanic (POc) speakers.
+This chapter focuses principally on the lowland tropical rain forests of New Britain and New Ireland, the large islands of the Bismarck Archipelago, as these are the forests whose margins - at the very least - would have been familiar to Proto Oceanic (POc) speakers.
 It would be appropriate also to include the rain forests of the Admiralties, but little is known about them ([World Wildlife Fund 2007a](../references.md#source-WWF2007a)).
 Some attention is also given to the other islands of NW Island Melanesia, namely Bougainville and the Solomons, as they were occupied by speakers of early Oceanic dialects which were perhaps barely distinct from POc.

 Also included here are trees which grow in freshwater swamp forest, a habitat that is not common in the Bismarcks, though more widespread in Bougainville and parts of the Solomons (ch.2, §3.1.3).
 Excluded are (i) plants that mainly occur in littoral forest (see chapter 5) and (ii) plants that occur in the wild but are also tended or cultivated to some degree (see chapters 9-11 and 13 ).

-In POc times, the Bismarcks would have been almost completely covered in rain forest, and much of their area remained so until30 years ago, although there were of course substantial portions of secondary forest resulting from the agricultural activities of Oceanic speakers over 3000 years (ch.2, §3.2).[^1]
+In POc times, the Bismarcks would have been almost completely covered in rain forest, and much of their area remained so until 30 years ago, although there were of course substantial portions of secondary forest resulting from the agricultural activities of Oceanic speakers over 3000 years (ch.2, §3.2).[^1]

-Although New Britain and New Ireland have two distinct soil types, one limestone-based, the other volcanic, there is surprisingly little: difference in their species composition.
+Although New Britain and New Ireland have two distinct soil types, one limestone-based, the other volcanic, there is surprisingly little difference in their species composition.
 Major lowland rain forest tree genera include Pometia, Octomeles, Alstonia, Campnosperma, Canarium, Dracontomelon, Pterocymbium, Crytocarya, Intsia, Ficus, Terminalia and Vitex.

 <a id="p-186"></a>

 Compared with mainland New Guinea the overall diversity of tree species in Bismarcks lowland forests is not impressive.
 Missing are the two conifers Araucaria hunsteinii and A. cunninghamii that tower above the lowland broadleaf forests in New Guinea.
 The dipterocarps (Dipterocarpaceae) that dominate much of peninsular and island southeast Asia are represented by only three species in New Guinea, and probably not at all in the Bismarcks ([World Wildlife Fund 2007b](../references.md#source-WWF2007b)).

-Freshwater swamp forests on New Britain and New Ireland include Campnosperma brevipetiolata (§4.1 ), Terminalia brassii, the sago palm (M etroxylon sagu ), and species of Pandanus.
+Freshwater swamp forests on New Britain and New Ireland include Campnosperma brevipetiolata (§4.1 ), Terminalia brassii, the sago palm (Metroxylon sagu), and species of Pandanus.
 Limestone forests near the coast of southern New Ireland and along the coast and interior of New Britain are dominated by Vitex cofassus ([World Wildlife Fund 2007b](../references.md#source-WWF2007b)).

 <a id="s-2"></a>